cyberark/dap-web-utility/README.md

 ![](https://img.shields.io/badge/version-0_1-black.svg)

 ## Features
-### Simplcity
+### Simplicity
-- On screen instruction - minize your time & effort for scripting
+- On-screen instructions minimize your time & effort for scripting
-- Command line console is always avaliable for you.
-Click the floating action button at the bottom right of the screen to toggle it
+- Command-line console is always avaliable to you: click the floating action button at the bottom right of the screen to toggle it
-- Smaller in image size, comparing to offical conjur-cli
+- Smaller in image size, compared to the official [Conjur CLI](https://hub.docker.com/r/cyberark/conjur-cli)
-- Comes with handy tools (see below)
+- Comes built-in with handy tools (see below)

 ### Security
-- No persistent storage, your home folder is mounted as our home folder
+- No persistent storage; your home folder is mounted as our home folder
-- The tools use native mechanism to manage its own credentials
+- The tool uses a native mechanism to manage its own credentials

 ### Tools
 - docker client, docker-compose